EvgenyT2/MyProjects/TwitterClone-Twitty/frontend/README.md

 ### Json-server

-You also have to run json-server by executing following command in projects "front-end" directory:
+You also have to run json-server by executing following command in projects "frontend" directory:

 ```
 npx json-server --watch public/db.json --port 3001